BetriuJaume/Deep-Recommenders/README.md

 ![](https://hackmd.io/_uploads/Sy_CyhCY3.png=120x180)

-# Metrics for evaluation
+# Metrics for evaluation <a name="metrics" ></a>
 The main and clear evidence that our model is working properly is the accuracy given by the Hit rate, but there are other metrics that helps us to interpret what is going on in our system.

 ## Hit rate <a name="hitrate"></a>
-If k are the first items that our recommender outputs, hit rate is how many times the output appears in one theses k positions.
+If k are the first items that our recommender outputs, hit rate is how many times the output appears in one of these k positions.
 The next example shows the 10 items of our GT corresponding to user 1, and as we see in the figure the first item supposed to be clicked is 14966.

 ![](https://hackmd.io/_uploads/Hk9uXA0th.png=150x150)